 The Near-Earth Object Camera (NEOCam) is a new mission that is designed to discover and characterize most of the potentially hazardous asteroids that are near the Earth.
 NEOCam consists of an infrared telescope and a wide-field camera operating at thermal infrared wavelengths.NEOCam's primary science objectives are to assess the present-day risk of near-Earth object (NEO) impact, study the origin and ultimate fate of our solar system's asteroids, and find the most suitable NEO targets for future exploration by robots and humans.
 The NEOCam mission has been funded for detailed refinement by NASA.More Information

 The Thirty Meter Telescope (TMT) is a next-generation extremely large telescope that will offer astronomers a window to the Universe with unprecedented quality and depth.
 The primary mirror of the TMT will be 30m making it among the largest optical-near infrared telescopes to be built in the coming decade.
 Scientist will use the TMT to find answers to grand questions like “What are dark matter and dark energy?”, “When did the first galaxies form and how did they evolve?”, “What kind of galaxies host what kind of black holes?, “How do stars and planet form?”, and “Is there life elsewhere in the Universe?”.
 TMT is being jointly developed by Caltech, the Department of Science and Technology of India, National Astronomical Observatories of the Chinese Academy of Sciences, National Institutes of Natural Sciences/National Astronomical Observatory of Japan, National Research Council Canada and the University of California.
-Onsite construction is expected to begin in 2018.More Information
+Onsite construction is expected to begin in the late 2020s.More Information

 The Wide Field InfraRed Survey Telescope (WFIRST) is a NASA observatory designed to explore the Universe in search of answers to fundamental questions about dark energy, exoplanets, and infrared astrophysics.
 The telescope has a 2.4 m primary mirror (the same size as the Hubble Space Telescope) but will have a field of view that is 100 times greater than the Hubble infrared instrument (WFC3), capturing more of the sky at once.
 The primary instrument, the Wide Field Instrument, will measure light from a billion galaxies over the course of the mission lifetime and will perform a microlensing survey of the inner Milky Way to find ~2,600 exoplanets.
 The Coronagraph Instrument will directly image ice and gas giant exoplanets.
 WFIRST is designed for a 6 year mission and is expected to launch in the mid 2020s.More Information